Reduction type of smooth quartics: Abstract

 \section{Abstract}

 Let $C/K$ be a smooth plane quartic over a discrete valuation field.
-We give a characterization of the type of reduction (\ie~smooth plane quartic, hyperelliptic genus 3 curve or bad) over $K$ in terms of the existence of a special plane quartic model and, over $\bar{K}$, in terms of the valuations of the Dixmier-Ohno invariants of $C$ (if the characteristic of the residue field is not $2,\,3,\,5$ or $7$).
-When the reduction is (potentially) good we also provide an equation for the special fiber of a generic quartic.
-On the way, we gather general results on geometric invariant theory over an arbitrary ring $R$ in the spirit of \cite{Se}.
-For instance when $R$ is a discrete valuation ring, we show the existence of a homogeneous system of parameters over $R$ and we exhibit precise ones for ternary quartic forms under the action of $\SL_{3,R}$ depending only on the characteristic of the residue field.
+We characterize the type of reduction (\ie~smooth plane quartic, hyperelliptic genus 3 curve or bad) over $K$ in terms of the existence of a special plane quartic model and, over $\bar{K}$, in terms of the valuations of certain algebraic invariants of $C$ when the characteristic of the residue field is not $2,\,3,\,5$ or $7$.
+On the way, we gather several results of general interest on geometric invariant theory over an arbitrary ring $R$ in the spirit of \cite{Se}.
+For instance when $R$ is a discrete valuation ring, we show the existence of a homogeneous system of parameters over $R$.
+We exhibit explicit ones for ternary quartic forms under the action of $\SL_{3,R}$ depending only on the characteristic $p$ of the residue field.
+We illustrate our results with the case of Picard curves for which we give simple criteria for the type of reduction.

 \subjclass[2010]{11G20, 14Q05, 14D10, 14D20, 14H25} \keywords{smooth plane quartic, reduction, hyperelliptic, invariants, valuation}